zwolner/hash-iteration-cb-gh-000/README.md

 my_hash[:key3]
 ```

-This is painful, tedious and impractical.
+This is painful, tedious, and impractical.
 What happens when we add more keys to our hash?
-What happens, as will certainly be the case in some of the programs you will learn to build, when a hash contains hundreds, even thousands of key/value pairs?
+What happens, as will certainly be the case in some of the programs you will build, when a hash contains hundreds or even thousands of key/value pairs?

-Instead, we will learn to use iteration to access and operate on all of the key/value paris contained in a hash, programatically.
+Instead, we will use iteration to programatically access and operate on all of the key/value pairss contained in a hash.

 ## The `#each` Method and Hashes

 The `#each` iterator that we encountered in previous units can also be used to iterate over hashes.
-However, when we iterate over arrays, we iterate over one element at a time––each index in an array contains just one object.
-In a hash, data is stored in key/value pairs, so we will be iterating over those *pairs*.
+When we iterate over arrays, we iterate over one element at a time––each index in an array contains just one object.
+In a hash however, data is stored in key/value pairs so we will be iterating over those *pairs*.
 Let's take a look:

 ```ruby
 hash = {key1: "value1", key2: "value2"}